 What I learned about the space between surviving and truly living

-That's when I discovered something that changed everything: the difference between resilience and what I now call Prosilience.
+That’s what I now call Prosilience.

 The path that led me to you